nanowrimo/nanowrimo_frontend/README.md

     to preserve scroll position when linking to a route, include "ps=true" query params in the link
     {{link-to "SomeRoute" 'some.route' ((query-params ps="true"))}}

+  * Signaling to the user that code has changed and the UI should be refreshed
+    The UI will periodically load /up-update.txt, parse datetime data in the file, and then display a message to the user if updates are available.

+    The format used to store the time is the same as the output of the ruby Time.now()

+    In the code, the file is found at public/ui-update.txt